rgon/OCDcommenter/README.md

 import sys  # argv
 import math   # ceil() and floor()
 ```
-And this is what you get:
+And this is what you get.
+Aligned in-line comments:
 ```
 from __future__ import print_function, division                                # Only needed for Python 2
 import sys                                                                     # argv